vcTaz/MicroSuite/README.md

 # (5) ** Commands used to compile the benchmarks and prepare the docker image **

-## Install dependancies for microsuite
+## Install dependencies for µSuite
 ```
 su
 apt-get update